 What Tools Do I Need to Make Great Pizzas?

 First, a brief mention of tools...

 Parchment does two things: It helps slide your pizza (with the parchment underneath) onto the baking stone (even with heavily loaded pies); and it helps keep your stone and oven clean.
-When I first started making pizzas, I used to use stone ground corn meal on the wooden peel.
+When I first started making pizzas, I used to use stone ground corn meal on the wooden peel (some use flour).
 You can do this, but I've found that some always falls into the oven itself, gets burned and makes a mess on both the oven and stone.

 My Recipe for Pizza Rustica, or Double Crust Pizza